 What you should know before your surgery

-- Within a week of your surgery or following your surgery, please notify us if you develop an illness or cold symptoms.
+- 1 week prior to surgery please notify us if you develop an illness or cold

 The Day of Surgery

-- Do not apply any moisturizer, make-up, hair products, lotions or deodorant the day of your surgery.
+- Do not apply any moisturizer, make-up, hair products, lotions or deodorant.

 - Wear loose comfortable clothing and preferably tops with buttons or a zipper to ease dressing following the procedure.

 - Make arrangements for a responsible adult to drive you home and stay with you